What Does Postpartum Recovery Actually Look Like?

 - tearing or stitches

-- postpartum bleeding
+- postpartum bleeding (lochia)

-- uterine cramping (“after pains”)
+- uterine cramping

-- breast tenderness and feeding challenges
+- breast tenderness

-- emotional shifts and fatigue
+- fatigue and emotional shifts

 This is all part of normal postpartum recovery.

-The first days whether in the hospital or at home are focused on:
+The first days are focused on:

 - rest